signalfx/gdi-specification/README.md

 > handled upstream.
 For information on OpenTelemetry, see the [OpenTelemetry
 > Specification](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/versioning-and-stability.md)

-The following components are currently in scope:
+The following specification sections are currently in scope:

 - [Configuration](specification/configuration.md)
 - [Semantic Conventions](specification/semantic_conventions.md)
 - [Repository](specification/repository.md)
 - [Versioning](specification/versioning.md)

-GDI projects MUST adopt GDI specification changes by their next minor release and within three months (whichever is sooner).
-The GDI specification and GDI projects MUST remove any deprecated specification at the next major release.
+GDI projects MUST adopt GDI specification changes by their next `MINOR` release and within three months (whichever is sooner).
+The GDI specification and GDI projects MUST remove any deprecated specification at the next `MAJOR` release.

 The GDI specification is meant for GDI projects and MUST NOT be required reading by GDI project consumers.

 ## Terms

+- Component: Specific feature-set of a GDI project.
 - Data Collector: A way to collect telemetry data within an environment.
   Refers to `splunk-otel-collector` project.
 - GDI: Getting Data In